 Risen Savior Lutheran Church was established in 2005.
-Rev. Jason Free and his wife, Kristin, arrived two years ago and the Lord has been blessing their faithful, gospel ministry.
+Rev. Caleb Free and his wife, Kristin, arrived two years ago and the Lord has been blessing their faithful, gospel ministry.
 With approximately 75 members, the congregation has seen a surge in worship attendance and is rapidly completing the construction of a new sanctuary with a classroom and office wing.

 Praise and Proclaim Ministries was blessed with the opportunity of partnering with Pastor Free and the members at Risen Savior to train how to conquer our natural fears and intimidation of verbally proclaiming the gospel and to learn a simplified approach and methodology that incorporates treating people with love and respect.
 Then, we provide an immediate opportunity for members to put their training into action.

 A primary reason for the arrival of Praise and Proclaim was to prepare members for the upcoming Grand Opening celebration of their facility.
 On March 24th, members of the Lakewood Ranch community will be invited to an open house where there will be food, games, and activities for the kids along with an opportunity to visit inside the worship and education facility.
 This will be followed by a Grand Opening worship service the following Sunday in the new sanctuary.
 Plans for the immediate future include establishing a preschool and taking full advantage of the new, spacious classrooms for Sunday School.